 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you don’t know what Ninjago: Masters of Spinjitzu is, rest assured that your children almost certainly do.
 Ninjago is an alternate world created by LEGO for the purpose of playing host to a TV show, which in turn promotes its products.
 That being said, it’s a pretty cool concept.
 Ninja warriors use something called Spinjitzu to fight evil in a world of Asian landscapes and concepts alongside modern buildings and futuristic tech.
 Magic and science mix freely, and kids love it!

 There are dozens, if not hundreds, of LEGO Ninjago building sets and minifigures, ranging from a few dozen pieces per set to sets that have nearly 2,000 pieces.
 Ninjago has been running continuously for many years now, so the history of the stories and characters can be confusing if you haven’t been following it from the beginning.

 We’ve already done the background work to help bring you up to speed.
-Keep on reading and we’ll make it as easy as possible for you to get the right Ninjago set for your children.
-And check out our favorites, too.
+We’ll make it as easy as possible for you to get the right Ninjago set for your children.

 LEGO Ninjago sets include dozens, hundreds, and sometimes thousands of pieces.
 Before you buy one for your kids, you need to know how much space it requires.
 Kids need room to spread out all the pieces so they can find them, as well as room for the set itself.
 Figuring it out is fairly easy with a calculator and a tape measure.